 - stomach cramps

-Many of the symptoms of withdrawal are a reversal of codeine side effects.
-For example, using codeine causes constipation.
+Many withdrawal symptoms are a reversal of codeine side effects.
+For instance, codeine use can cause constipation.
 But if you’re going through withdrawal, you may develop diarrhea.
-And because codeine often causes sleepiness, withdrawal may lead to insomnia.
+Likewise, codeine often causes sleepiness, and withdrawal may lead to trouble sleeping.

-During more severe withdrawal, clonidine (Catapres, Kapvay, and others) is often used to reduce anxiety.
-It can also ease:
+Your doctor may prescribe stronger medications.
+Clonidine (Catapres, Kapvay) is often used to reduce anxiety.
+It can also help ease:

 - muscle aches

 Your doctor may also prescribe a long-acting benzodiazepine such as diazepam (Valium).
 This drug can help treat muscle cramps and help you sleep.

 If you have severe withdrawal, your doctor may try different options.
 For instance, they may switch you from codeine to a different medication, such as a different opiate.
 Or they may prescribe one of three medications that are commonly used to treat opiate addiction and severe withdrawal symptoms:

 - Naltrexone blocks opioids from acting on the brain.
 This action takes away the pleasurable effects of the drug, which helps prevent relapse of misuse.
 However, naltrexone may not stop drug cravings due to addiction.

 - Methadone helps prevent withdrawal symptoms and cravings.
 It allows your body function to return to normal and makes withdrawal easier.